 In a bowl mix all ingredients and pound with a wooden pounder or a meat hammer to release juices.
 Place in a quart sized jar and press down firmly with a pounder until juices cover the carrots.
 The top of the carrots should be at least 1 inch below the top of the jar.
 Cover tightly and leave at room temperature about 3 days before transferring to cold storage.

-4 med tomatoes, peeled, seeded and diced
+4 med tomatoes, diced

 2 small onions, finely chopped